arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 the self-managed solution, additional configurations are needed such as loading the database.

-The package allows for managing all of the necessary ArangoGraphML components, including:
+The `arangoml` package allows for managing all of the necessary ArangoGraphML components, including:
 - **Project Management**: Projects are at the top level, and all activities must link to a project.
 - **Feature Generation**: Data must be featurized to work with Graph Neural Networks (GNNs), and the featurization package handles this.
 - **Training**: Start training data with a simple description of the problem and the data used to solve it.
-Jobs can be started, tracked, or cancelled using the `arangoml` package.
 - **Predictions**: Once a trained model exists, it is time to persist it.
   The prediction service generates predictions and persists them to the source graph in a new collection or within the source document.